How Could My Academic Performance Impact My Financial Aid Award?

 - Students must earn at least 6 credits by the end of the first year, 14 credits by the end of the second year, and 22 credits by the end of the third year

-- Students must earn at least 3 credits per semester and at least 6 credits per year.
+- Students must earn at least 6 credits per year.

 - Students must have a declared major by the end of the third year.